Variable Selection in Latent Regression IRT Models via Knockoffs: An Application to International Large-scale Assessment in Education: Application to PISA 2015

-Students' science achievement may also be related to their activities and received supports outside of school.
+Students' science achievement may also be related to their activities and received support outside of school.
 The current analysis includes variables on whether a student studies for school or homework (OUT.STU), talks to parents outside the school (OUT.PAR), works for pay (OUT.JOB), exercises or does sports (OUT.SPO), uses internet (OUT.NET), watches TV/DVD/Video (OUT.VED), plays video games (OUT.GAM), has meals (OUT.MEA), meets or talks to friends (OUT.FRI), works in the household (OUT.HOL), and reads a book/newspaper/magazine (OUT.REA) outside the school, and whether they receive emotional support from their parents (EMOSUP).
 All these variables are binary.
-Among these variables, OUT.STU, OUT.PAR, OUT.JOB, and OUT.SPO are selected with $\nu=1$, OUT.NET is selected with $\nu=2$, {OUT.VED and OUT.MEA are selected with $\nu=3$}, and the rest are not selected.
-Among the selected variables, variables OUT.STU, OUT.JOB, OUT.SPO, OUT.NET, {OUT.VED and OUT.MEA} have positive coefficients, suggesting that students with these outside-of-school activities also tended to perform better in the test after controlling for the rest of the variables.
-On the other hand, it is counter-intuitive that OUT.PAR and EMOSUP have negative coefficients, though the coefficient for EMOSUP is statistically insignificant.
-This phenomenon is worth future investigation.
+Among these variables, OUT.STU, OUT.PAR, OUT.JOB, OUT.SPO, and are selected with $\nu=1$, OUT.NET and OUT.VED are selected with $\nu=2$, EMOSUP is selected with $\nu=3$, and the rest are not selected.